I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb-completefstatetransition.md

 <p>This callback function does not return a value.</p>

 ## -remarks
-<p>During component registration the display miniport driver should indicate all power components for which it will need to call the <i>DxgkCbCompleteFStateTransition</i> function by setting the <a href="https://msdn.microsoft.com/library/windows/hardware/hh464063">DXGK_POWER_COMPONENT_FLAGS</a>.<b>DriverCompletesFStateTransition</b> member to 1.
-When this member is set, the driver must call this function either synchronously or asynchronously.
-Conversely, if this member is not set, the driver should not call this function.</p>

-<p>The Windows power management framework guarantees that no new transition request will be sent for the component until this function is called.</p>

-<p>Usually the port driver expects that when this function returns, the F-state transition is completed.
-There could be scenarios when the display miniport driver cannot complete the transition synchronously, for example if the display miniport driver cannot complete the transitions at <b>DISPATCH_LEVEL</b>, or it needs to activate other power components.
-This function helps the display miniport driver to complete the F-state transition asynchronously.</p>

-<p>During component registration the display miniport driver should indicate all power components for which it will need to call the <i>DxgkCbCompleteFStateTransition</i> function by setting the <a href="https://msdn.microsoft.com/library/windows/hardware/hh464063">DXGK_POWER_COMPONENT_FLAGS</a>.<b>DriverCompletesFStateTransition</b> member to 1.
+<p>During component registration the display miniport driver should indicate all power components for which it will need to call the <i>DxgkCbCompleteFStateTransition</i> function by setting the <a href="..\d3dkmddi\ns-d3dkmddi--dxgk-power-component-flags.md">DXGK_POWER_COMPONENT_FLAGS</a>.<b>DriverCompletesFStateTransition</b> member to 1.
 When this member is set, the driver must call this function either synchronously or asynchronously.
 Conversely, if this member is not set, the driver should not call this function.</p>

 <p>The Windows power management framework guarantees that no new transition request will be sent for the component until this function is called.</p>